fwojcik/smhasher3/CONTRIBUTING.md

 only alter one or the other (or neither).
 For more clarity on which files comprise which side, see the "Code organization" section in `README.md`.

-Bug fixes and small enhancements can use a branch off of the `main` branch.
-Larger code submissions are encouraged to use a branch off of the `dev` branch.
+Bug fixes and small enhancements can be based directly off of the `main` branch.
+Larger code submissions are encouraged to use a branch of their own off of the `main` branch.

 Each commit in any pull-request should reflect a single logical change.
 In general, err on the side of too many commits and not too few.
 This means that you should